jasikpark/jasik-xyz/content/coffee-attempts/index.md

 - 1:55pm
 - White Russian Coffee
-- Mokapot
+- Moka pot
 - Grind no. 7
 - 27.0g of coffee

 _notes:_ Wtf - grind no. 7 + 27g was wayyyyy too much coffee???
 I only used (27-8.5) 18.5g of coffee??
 I guess I’ll do that next time.
 It turned out well - I made two iced White Russian lattes: Ice, a lil vanilla extract, simple syrup, and some milk and heavy cream whisked together by my protein shaker.
 It’s pretty great imo since I’m using the right amount of coffee for myself.
-I think if I want to use the mokapot more frequently, I need a good grinder and a smaller mokapot.
+I think if I want to use the Moka pot more frequently, I need a good grinder and a smaller Moka pot.
 Especially since I mostly enjoy iced drinks.

 ---